-Many people suffering from depression try to “tough it out,” downplaying their symptoms because they can’t determine a reason for feeling the way they feel.
+Many people suffering from depression try to “tough it out.”
+This may cause them to downplay their symptoms because they can’t determine a reason for feeling the way they feel.
 After a period of persistent depression, an individual may turn to drugs or alcohol for relief.
-This self-medicating habit might work temporarily to alleviate the symptoms of depression, but after some time coping this way, it can lead to a vicious cycle of depression and substance abuse that calls for the help of a mental health professional.
+This self-medicating habit might work temporarily to alleviate the symptoms of depression.
+However, it can lead to a vicious cycle of depression and substance abuse that calls for the help of a mental health professional.

-At Viewpoint Dual Recovery Center, our treatment center specializes in treating depression and substance abuse.
+At Viewpoint Dual Recovery Center, our treatment center specializes in treating depression by itself and alongside co-occurring disorders and substance abuse.
 No matter how deep you feel your addictive habits may run, our compassionate therapists and medical practitioners can empower you to break this seemingly impossible cycle.
 It’s never too late to get help.
 While it may be tempting to try to diagnose these problems yourself, the safest option is to seek treatment from a certified mental health professional.
 At Viewpoint Dual Recovery, our staff is committed to helping people struggling with depression and other mental health struggles.

 Understanding the Symptoms of Depression